deepak-bala/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 ```

 ## riak-repl status output

 The following definitions describe the output of `riak-repl status`.
 Please note that many of these statistics will only appear on the current leader node.
+Riak 1.2 and 1.3 replication statistics are both obtained by using the `riak-repl status` command.

-**All counts will be reset to 0 upon restarting Riak EE unless otherwise noted.**
+**All statistic counts will be reset to 0 upon restarting Riak EE unless otherwise noted.**

 ###Realtime Replication Statistics

-How to access number of objects sent, number of objects pending, number of objects dropped via JSON stats:

 - **source**
 	- **source_stats**
 		- **rt_source_connected_to**

-			The name of the sink cluster that the source cluster is connected. *Soon to be renamed.*
+			The name of the ***sink*** cluster that the source cluster is connected. *Warning: this name may change in a future version of replication.*

 		- **connected**